 My mother, on the other hand, was really good at knitting.
 She used to knit sweaters for my sister and I, and would also crochet couch covers.
 I think every Kenyan household in the ’80’s and ’90’s had crocheted vitambaas (doilies) on their couches lol.

-I believe that these two ladies, my grandmother and my mother, pushed me to gravitate towards crochet.
+These two ladies, my grandmother and my mother, pushed me to gravitate towards crochet.
 I find it much easier and faster than knitting or weaving.

 Disclaimer: All photos provided for the purposes of graphics & illustrations for this article are from Nyawira Mafabi of Nyuzzi.